3 Nights in Berlin

 Heidelberg Old Town and Castle Private Tour

-The oldest part of Heidelberg has far more to offer than just the Alte Brucke ("Old Bridge"), picturesque alleys, and views of one of Germany's most famous castles.
-In the Old Town, dreamy squares are linked like beads on a necklace, with people of all ages and from around the world meeting in the many small cafes and pubs, and enjoying the city's museums and theaters.
-Embark on a tour with a private guide, and really get to know Heidelberg.
+Heidelberg's historic Old Town has much more to offer than just the iconic Alte Brucke ("Old Bridge"), charming alleyways, and stunning views of one of Germany's most famous castles.
+Here, picturesque squares connect like pearls on a string, with locals and visitors from around the world gathering in cozy cafes, lively pubs, and exploring the city's museums and theaters.
+Take a guided tour to fully experience the heart of Heidelberg and discover its hidden treasures.

 Day 13